|Born||in Manhattan, New York City, New York, USA|

 Mini Bio (1)

-Sigourney Weaver was born Susan Alexandra Weaver in Leroy Hospital in New York City.
+Sigourney Weaver was born Susan Alexandra Weaver in Leroy Hospital in Manhattan, New York City.
 Her father, TV producer Sylvester L. Weaver Jr., originally wanted to name her Flavia, because of his passion for Roman history (he had already named her elder brother Trajan).
 Her mother, Elizabeth Inglis (née Desiree Mary Lucy Hawkins), was an English actress who had sacrificed her career for a family.
-Sigourney grew up in a virtual bubble of guiltless bliss, being taken care by nannies and maids.
+Sigourney grew up in a virtual bubble of guiltless bliss, being taken care of by nannies and maids.
 By 1959, the Weavers had resided in 30 different households.
 In 1961, Sigourney began attending the Brearly Girls Academy, but her mother moved her to another New York private school, Chapin.
-Sigourney was quite a bit taller than most of her other classmates (at the age of 13, she was already 5' 10"), resulting in her constantly being laughed at and picked on; in order to gain their acceptance, she took on the role of class clown.
+Sigourney was quite rather taller than most of her other classmates (at age 13, she was already 5' 10"), resulting in her constantly being laughed at and picked on; in order to gain their acceptance, she took on the role of class clown.

 In 1969, Sigourney enrolled in Stanford University, majoring in English Literature.
 She also participated in school plays, especially Japanese Noh plays.
 By that time she was living in a treehouse, alongside a male friend, dressed in elf-like clothes!
 After completing her studies in 1971, she applied for the Yale School of Drama in New York.
 Despite appearing at the audition reading a Bertolt Brecht speech and wearing a rope-like belt, she was accepted by the school but her professors rejected her, because of her height, and kept typecasting her as prostitutes and old women (whereas classmate Meryl Streep was treated almost reverently).
 However, in 1973, while making her theatrical debut with "Watergate Classics", she met up with a team of playwrights and actors and began hanging around with them, resulting in long-term friendships with Christopher Durang, Kate McGregor-Stewart and Albert Innaurato.